 🥣 Alternatives to oats

 If oats don't work for you, then perhaps you may like to try a quinoa porridge instead?
 It's made in a very similar way to oatmeal, you just swap out the oats for quinoa.

 I like to add fruity flavor to mine, such as in my berry quinoa porridge and my blueberry quinoa breakfast bake.
-Both are vegan and gluten free options!
+And for a different option, my quinoa flakes porridge is so quick and easy.
+All are vegan and gluten free options!

 💭 Quick tips